Domain Anti Forgery boils down to the Sender Policy Framework (SPF) settings for any domain name.

 To add SPF to your domain name, simply EDIT your DNS Zone (or ask your IT person) and ADD a TXT record, similar to this:

-The above example simply means that any server defined as your receiving email server may also transmit email as your domain.
+The above example simply means that any server defined as your receiving email server as well as the A record for your domain name may also transmit email as your domain.

 The -all is VERY IMPORTANT as this tells the world that any email not from your =mx IS NOT YOUR DOMAIN!